v-machine/rwd/README.md

 ### Delete Bookmarks
 ```
 $ rwd -d
-	# delete the last used/modified bookmark and path
+	# delete (without warning) the last used/modified bookmark and path
 $ rwd -d dir1
 	# delete the bookmark "prj2" and path
 $ rwd -das